michaelmeng998/htn-2020-backend/readme.md

 This endpoint gets all users in a JSON list form.
 The user objects include picture url, name, company, longitude, latitude, phone, email, and all of their attended events.

-An example successfull response is:
+An example successful response is:

 ```json
 [